This article was first published in the Solomon Star, Monday October 10, 2016

 By contrast, the Solomon Islanders who venture into the forest typically carry little more than a bush knife.
 They don’t have to bring anything else, since they have a very special set of skills, sometimes described as ‘wilderness skills’ although I much prefer the Australian term ‘bush craft’.
 They need not carry water, since they know what vines they can cut to get a drink.
 They need not carry food, as they have the skills to catch fish in the rivers, and the knowledge to identify and harvest edible plants along the way.
 They need not carry a tent, since they can construct a shelter in less than 20 minutes, using nothing but materials from the forest.
 And they need no medical kits, as they know what plants can be used to treat cuts, bruises, headaches and diarrhoea.
 They don’t even need matches.
 In Kusumba, I met a man who made a friction fire with no tools faster than I could make it with my matches and prepared tinder – a fine display of bush craft skills.

 This prompted me to start asking people around me about their bush craft skills.
 Very quickly I realised that many people in the Solomon Islands, especially those who grew up outside of Honiara (which is the vast majority), still have the skills, the knowledge, and the mindset to live in symbiosis with nature; to live as all human beings did for hundreds of thousands of years, right up to the industrial revolution.
-This way of life, and the skills it requires, may not generate much economic growth, but living off subsistence farming, small-scale fishing, and the occasional outing to harvest wildlife from the jungle, is clearly far more sustainable than the way in which people in my ‘highly developed’ country live.
+This way of life, and the skills it requires, may not generate much economic growth, but living off subsistence farming, small-scale fishing, and the occasional outing to harvest wildlife from the jungle, is clearly far more sustainable than the way in which people in my ‘highly developed’ country are living.

-Put in a different way; it wasn’t the lifestyles of ‘unskilled’ and ‘least developed’ Solomon Islanders that caused global warming, polluted oceans, poisoned rivers, and destroyed eco-systems.
+Put in a different way; it wasn’t the lifestyles of ‘unskilled’ and ‘least developed’ Solomon Islanders that caused global warming, polluted oceans, poisoned rivers, and destroyed ecosystems.
 Sure, we are seeing considerable environmental degradation in the Solomon Islands today, but that is a symptom of unregulated capitalism – not exactly an economic system that the people of this country chose for themselves.
 Ironically, the ongoing ecological destruction in the Solomon Islands is a direct consequence of the largely failed attempts to ‘develop’ and spur economic growth.

-Earlier this year, the United Nations adopted the new Sustainable Development Goals (SDGs) largely in response to the realisation that what so far as been considered ‘development’ (a term taken to be little more than an euphemism for ‘economic growth’) has caused social and environmental side effects so disastrous that a radical revision was needed.
+Earlier this year, the United Nations adopted the new Sustainable Development Goals (SDGs) largely in response to the realisation that what so far has been considered ‘development’ (a term taken to be little more than a euphemism for ‘economic growth’) has caused social and environmental side effects so disastrous that a radical revision was needed.
 While the SDGs retain an emphasis on economic growth, they redefine sustainable development as being ‘development that meets the needs of the present without compromising the ability of future generations to meet their own needs.’

-To me this all begs a fundamental question: who is truly ‘developed’?
+To me, this all begs a fundamental question: who is truly ‘developed’?
 The people who live rather sustainably, with skills to live in harmony with nature, or people like me, who live totally unsustainably, estranged from nature, with only the ‘skills’ to fuel an economic system that has devastated our global environment to the extent that our entire existence on this planet is now threatened?

 The Solomon Islands may be described as ‘least developed’ on account of its failure to generate economic growth, and its people may lack the skills needed to make the national economy grow.
 But if we apply the sustainability criterion, as the SDGs suggest we do, then we may find that the way in which most people in this country live is actually highly developed, in the sense that they indeed are trying ‘to meet the needs of the present’ using skills and knowledge that have been passed down through generations, ‘without compromising the ability of future generations’ to do the same.